fattorib/ml-resources-I-like/README.md

 # ml-resources-I-like
 Collection of machine learning resources (books, blogs, papers, code, etc) I have used and liked.
+I'm trying to update this as frequently as I can.

 ## Machine Learning
 - [An Introduction to Statistical Learning - Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani](https://statlearning.com/): The GOAT.